deptofdefense/dds.mil/CONTRIBUTING.md

 1. Install development dependencies as outlined above.
 1. Create a feature branch for the code changes you're looking to make: `git checkout -b your-descriptive-branch-name origin/master`.
 1. _Write some code!_
-1. Run the application and verify that your changes function as intended: `./scripts/serve`.
+1. Run the application and verify that your changes function as intended: `npm run develop`.
-1. If your changes would benefit from testing, add the necessary tests and verify everything passes by running `./scripts/test`.
+1. If your changes would benefit from testing, add the necessary tests and verify everything passes by running `npm run test`.
 1. Commit your changes: `git commit -am 'Add some new feature or fix some issue'`. _(See [this excellent article](https://chris.beams.io/posts/git-commit) for tips on writing useful Git commit messages.)_
 1. Push the branch to your fork: `git push -u origin your-descriptive-branch-name`.
 1. Create a new [pull request][pulls] and we'll review your changes.

 ## Code Style

-Code formatting conventions are defined in the `.editorconfig` file which uses the [EditorConfig](https://editorconfig.org) syntax.
-There are [plugins for a variety of editors](https://editorconfig.org/#download) that utilize the settings in the `.editorconfig` file.
-It is recommended that you install the EditorConfig plugin for your editor of choice.

-Your bug fix or feature addition won't be rejected if it runs afoul of any (or all) of these guidelines, but following the guidelines will definitely make everyone's lives a little easier.
+This project uses the [prettier](https://prettier.io/) code style.
+All files can be automatically formatted using this style by running `npm run format`.

 ## Legalese